 Laser photocoagulation is an outpatients treatment that is performed with topical anaesthetic (drops).
 A contact lens is applied through which the treatment is carried out.

-The laser sessions can be repeated according to symptoms presented by the patient.
+Laser sessions can be repeated according to symptoms presented by the patient.

 The formation of haemorrhages is less frequent after treatment, especially if our objective is to obliterate macroaneurysms.

-Excessive scarring located in the macula area called the epiretinal membrane has also been described as a side effect to laser photocoagulation treatment.
+Excessive scarring in the macula area called the epiretinal membrane has also been described as a side effect to laser photocoagulation treatment.

 Frequently asked questions